Top : Rail : Track

 - Frog Gauge- Measure flangeway gap and check proper spacing for guardrails with the frog gauge.
 Easy-to-use, this gauge is made of rugged, indestructible, composite material.
 Ideal for track inspectors, maintenance personnel, and welders repairing frogs.
 The frog gauge comes with instructions and works on all frogs and all guardrails.
 Additionally, it can be used for highway crossing flangeways.
 (Added: 2000-08-28 Rating: 7.75) Rate It

-- Railroad Engineering- This book gives a comprehensive look at the railroad industry.
+- Railroad Engineering- TEMPORARILY OUT OF STOCK This book gives a comprehensive look at the railroad industry.
 It meets a continuing need by students and the railroad industry as an up-to-date text that presents the basic principles of railroad engineering and an application of these principles.

 Part I discusses the Principles of Location and Operation based on the assumption that a railroad must be located before it can be built.
 Track analysis, as a basis for track and track component design and use, introduces Part II, on construction and maintenance.
 Study problems are included in Appendices A and B as a means of indicating how some of the principles can be applied.
 Easy to read style.
 Hardcover.
 (Added: 2000-02-29 Rating: 5.00) Rate It

-- Railroad Workplace Safety- TEMPORARILY OUT OF STOCK Code of Federal Regulations Title 49 Part 214.
+- Railroad Workplace Safety- TEMPORARILY UNAVAILABLE Code of Federal Regulations Title 49 Part 214.
 Contains Bridge Worker Safety Standards and Roadway Worker Protection.
 Softcover.
 (Added: 2000-02-29 Rating: 9.50) Rate It

 - Railway Geotechnics- Good railway track and railway operations depend on good geotechnics, in several different ways and at varying levels.